youngdie07/sciml/docs/00-mlp/uat-demo.md

 - **Sigmoid**: Creates smooth step-like transitions - also works for ALL continuous functions
 - **Parabolic (x²)**: **NOT universal** - may accidentally work for specific functions (like sine with 2 units) but fails for step functions, sawtooth, etc.

 **Why parabolic fails UAT:** The key requirement for UAT is the ability to create arbitrary localized "bumps" that can be combined.
 ReLU and sigmoid can create these bumps through differences (ReLU(x-a) - ReLU(x-b)), but parabolic functions cannot create the sharp transitions needed for general approximation.
-The fact that 2 parabolas can approximate sin(2πx) is just a coincidence - it doesn't generalize!
+The fact that 2 parabolas can approximate sin(πx) or sin(2πx) is just a coincidence (one parabola for each half-cycle) - it doesn't generalize to other functions!

 ## Hahn-Banach Proof (Contradiction)